 Amount and type of unmet needs - Sometimes an event may require a big response but require minimal recovery.
 For example, winter storms typically have a long response period but often don’t require outside recovery assistance.
 FBB will only deploy to a location when local governments and local voluntary organizations express the need for outside volunteers during the recovery period.

-Involvement of partner organizations - FBB will only deploy to a disaster if All Hands or one of our other pre-vetted secular partner organizations is on the ground and has established the capacity to host our volunteers.
+Involvement of partner organizations - FBB will only deploy to a disaster if All Hands and Hearts or one of our other pre-vetted secular partner organizations is on the ground and has established the capacity to host our volunteers.

 Deployment volunteers may be asked to participate in a variety of tasks depending on the nature of the event, the needs of the community, and the individual skills of each volunteer.
 These tasks may include gutting homes, rebuilding homes, working at shelters, clearing debris, or helping in a food bank.